MazontheMoon/css_cheatsheet_selectors/README.md

 *fix: Typo in sectionA content INDEX
 *style: Added colour schema to page STYLESHEET
-*add: New content for sectionB INDEX
+*new: Adding new content for sectionB INDEX
+*docs: Added naming convention rules to README
+*test: Testing accessibility for styles in STYLESHEET

 ## Resources